I tend to say that my mother’s mental illness set me free.

 I dived into Jungian dream studies, shamanic journeys, channelling, and later traditional astrology.

 During that time, I divorced the stable, have-it-all-right man I had married as a way to be unlike my mother and went on to pursue the few dreams I had back then.

-The time I spent as a professional dancer was fun, but I began to feel an itch for more mental and heart stimuli.
+The time I spent as a professional dancer was fun, but I began to feel an itch for more mind and heart stimuli.

 Finishing my Master’s degree with distinction in Special Education at Tel-Aviv University helped me to feel more confident about myself (I used to believe that if you don’t have a big forehead like Einstein you are not that smart).

 But not without having my own breakdown along the way as a result of working my a*s off as a research assistant to the Head of Department and a couple of other big-shot professors.
-Following a heart break, both romanitaccly and professionaly I ditched the fast track to a PhD in Boston and went to my first meditation retreat.
+Following a heart break, both romantically and professionally, I ditched the fast track to a PhD in Boston and went to my first meditation retreat.

 I began to fall in love with life.

-Orphaned from future plans, I dedicated my life to Buddhist meditation with some of the most renowned Western teachers, such as Christopher Titmuss, Charles and Patricia Genoud, and Stephen and Martine Batchelor.
+Orphaned from future plans, I dedicated my life to Buddhist meditation with some of the most renowned Western teachers today, such as Christopher Titmuss, Charles and Patricia Genoud, and Stephen and Martine Batchelor.
 I also immersed myself in Yoga, Tai Chi, Chi Gong and Aikido.

-To earn a living I turned to accomplish another dream-- I created a successful business selling sandwiches, was a cook in a few gourmet restaurants, ran my own catering business and partnered in a trendy coffeeshop in central Tel Aviv.
+To earn a living I turned to accomplish another dream.
+I created a successful business selling sandwiches, became a cook in gourmet restaurants, ran my own catering business and partnered in a trendy coffeeshop in central Tel Aviv.